 Electronic Medical Record (EMR)

 The electronic medical record (also known as EHR or electronic health record) is key to our continued improvements in quality and safety.
 Providers have access to patient data when and where it is needed.
 Orders and documents are clear and legible.
 Our ability to use and evaluate our performance through data analysis helps us understand our performance, and continuously improve.
-Henry Ford Health System is rated a HIMSS 6 organization (near the top of information technology capabilities).
+Henry Ford Health is rated a HIMSS 6 organization (near the top of information technology capabilities).